hmcts/cnp-flux-config/labs/README.md

-# Creating Flux config for your Golden path Java app
+# Creating Flux config for your Golden Path Java app

 ## Creating the flux config for your Java lab application